mahmoudali2/Home-Automation-and-Monitoring-System/README.md

 ## Contact
-For any inquiries or feedback, please contact me at [mahmoud.althaqel@gmail.com]
+For any inquiries or feedback, please contact me at [mahmoud.althaqel@gmail.com].

-Thank you for using the Home Automation and Monitoring System!